MatAtBread/nodent/README.md

-		es7:<boolean>,			// Compile in es7 mode (if no 'use nodent-' directive is present) promises:<boolean>,		// Compile in Promises mode (if no 'use nodent-' directive is present) generator:<boolean>,	// Compile in generator mode (if no 'use nodent-' directive is present) }
+		es7:<boolean>,			// Compile in es7 mode (if no 'use nodent-' directive is present) promises:<boolean>,		// Compile in Promises mode (if no 'use nodent-' directive is present) generator:<boolean>,	// Compile in generator mode (if no 'use nodent-' directive is present) sourcemap:<boolean>		// Create a sourcemap for the browser's debugger }
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent